 I use it to manage my investments and to take advantage of some of the tools they provide like the Retirement Planner and Investment Checkup.

 However, the biggest value it’s provided to me so far was with their Retirement Fee Analyzer.
 With the click of a button, I realized just how much I was paying in fees in my 401(k)… they certainly love hiding that info, don’t they?!

 I determined a couple of years ago that I should expect to lose over $65,000 in fees in just a ten-year period!

 I made some changes in my 401(k) that took me barely any time and then re-ran the tool.
 Now I’m projected to spend just over $12,000 in fees over that same period… amazing!

-So yes, I want you to sign up for Personal Capital, but not just because I get a few bucks to this site up and running, but because you need the information it provides.
+So yes, I want you to sign up for Empower (formerly Personal Capital), but not just because I get a few bucks to this site up and running, but because you need the information it provides.

 And if you don’t want to use my affiliate link, just go there directly and signup.
 It’s free for you either way and can save you some major dollars like it did for me!

 Portfolio allocation – a rebalancing act!

 Another thing I’ve learned over the past three years or so is the importance of figuring out a portfolio allocation you’re comfortable with between stocks, bonds, cash, etc. and then sticking with it.